nicktav4/the-plain-gatsby/src/pages/blog/Anime1.md

 So, whatever you fancy, don't let pastimes merely pass time.
 Be a student, dig deep, connect, and let yourself feel something.
 Maybe, together, we can learn from the art in this precious and wild world.

 > There is actually no such thing as atheism.
-There is no such thing as not worshipping. -- David Foster Wallace
+There is no such thing as not worshipping.
+> David Foster Wallace

-> ...find what you love and let it kill you...for all things will kill you, both slowly and fastly, but it's much better to be killed by a lover. --Charles Bukowski
+> ...find what you love and let it kill you...for all things will kill you, both slowly and fastly, but it's much better to be killed by a lover.

-### YouTube Embedded Iframe
+> Charles Bukowski

 <iframe width="771" height="434" src="https://www.youtube.com/embed/Hg3G1E2tNCA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>